Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-0Kqm4BsCdN0.md

 ### Transcript

-> optimization for frames what do you mean you mean like fps we're always optimizing the game so you know it improves over time uh there's a lot going on here
+> optimization for frames what do you mean you mean like fps we're always optimizing the game so you know it improves over time, there's a lot going on here